usgs/water-fcpg-tools/README.rst

 Dependencies
 ============

 Dependencies for this work are largely taken care of via the `Anaconda <https://www.anaconda.com/products/individual>`_ environment specified by the yml file; however, the tools do rely on `TauDEM <https://github.com/dtarb/TauDEM/tree/v5.3.8>`_ :cite:`TauDEM`, which needs to be installed and visible to your conda environment.
 Please install Anaconda Python 3 and TauDEM version 5.3.7 or greater prior to installing the Flow-Conditioned Parameter Grid Tools.
+You may also need to install Git.

 This library works best with GeoTIFF files; however, other GDAL-compatible geospatial raster format could also potentially be used.